selam/bigfs-internode/README.md

 bigfs-internode
 ===============

  A java library for communication between cluster nodes.
-Codes and design ripped from cassandra and making general use.
+Most of the codes and system design ripped from cassandra to use in any application.